-We draw attention to Note 1 to the financial statements which indicates that the Company will require significant financing to fund operating activities, certain commitments, and to advance exploration and development activities on the Company's mineral properties.
+We draw attention to Note 1 in the financial statements, which indicates that the Entity will require significant financing to fund operating activities, certain commitments, and to advance exploration and development activities on the Entity's mineral properties.
 The mineral properties have not yet been determined to contain economically recoverable mineral reserves.
-Certain of the Company's debt arrangements have conditions which if not met, would result in the debt becoming due on December 31, 2021.

-As stated in Note 1 in the financial statements, these events or conditions, along with other matters as set forth in Note 1 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+As stated in Note 1 in the financial statements, these events or conditions, along with other matters as set forth in Note 1 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Entity's ability to continue as a going concern.